bozonx/llm-gateway-microservice/docs/api.md

 OpenAI-compatible chat endpoint (Chat Completions) with minor extensions.
 Note: OpenAI's modern Responses API is not used in v1; migration can be considered in a future version.

+The `created` field reflects the provider's timestamp when available; otherwise, the current server time is used.

 Request body:

 ```json